 - 4. 'Certificate of Catholic Practice' means a certificate issued by the family's parish priest (or the priest in charge of the church where the family attends Mass) in the form laid down by the Bishops' Conference of England and Wales.
 It will be issued if the priest is satisfied that at least one Catholic parent or carer (along with the child, if he or she is over seven years old) have (except when it was impossible to do so) attended Mass on Sundays and holy days of obligation for at least five years (or, in the case of the child, since the age of seven, if shorter).
 It will also be issued when the practice has been continuous since being received into the Church if that occurred less than five years ago.
 It is expected that most Certificates will be issued on the basis of attendance.
-A Certificate may also be issued by the priest when attendance is interrupted by exceptional circumstances which excuse from the obligation to attend on that occasion or occasions.
-Further details of these circumstances can be found in the guidance issued to priests http://rcdow.org.uk/education/governors/admissions - 5.
+A Certificate may also be issued by the priest when attendance is interrupted by exceptional circumstances which excuse from the obligation to attend on that occasion or occasions. - 5.
 'Catechumen' means a child who is a member of the catechumenate of a Catholic Church.
 This will be evidenced by a Certificate of reception into the Order of Catechumens. - 6.
 'Eastern Christian Church' includes Orthodox Churches, and is normally evidenced by a Certificate of Baptism or reception from the authorities of that Church. - 7.
 'Children of other Christian denominations' means children who belong to other churches and ecclesial communities which, acknowledging God's revelation in Christ, confess the Lord Jesus Christ as God and Saviour according to the Scriptures, and, in obedience to God's will and in the power of the Holy Spirit commit themselves: to seek a deepening of their communion with Christ and with one another in the Church, which is his body; and to fulfil their mission to proclaim the Gospel by common witness and service in the world to the glory of the one God, Father, Son and Holy Spirit.
 An ecclesial community which on principle has no credal statements in its tradition, is included if it manifests faith in Christ as witnessed to in the Scriptures and is committed to working in the spirit of the above.